 Uveitis fellows will learn to diagnosis and treat ocular inflammatory conditions such as anterior, intermediate, posterior and panuveitis as well as scleritis and episcleritis.
 Fellows will learn to evaluate patients with ocular inflammation due to infectious conditions such as syphilis, tuberculosis and herpes viruses as well as autoimmune conditions such as sarcoidosis, Juvenile Idiopathic Arthritis, Vogt-Koyanagi-Harada disease and Behcet’s disease, in addition to a number of other entities.
 Fellows will also learn the management of these conditions including the need for ocular fluid sampling, intravitreal injections, and steroid-sparing immunosuppressive therapies with methotrexate, mycophenolate mofetil, azathioprine, cyclosporine, biologics and alkylators.
 Fellows will perform and assist with complex uveitic cataract surgeries, and will have the opportunity to staff cataract surgeries with residents.

 In addition to spending time in the uveitis clinics, the fellows will also participate in the care of patients of our Retina Service Faculty (Dr. Jennifer Lim, Dr. William F. Mieler, Dr. R.V.
-Paul Chan, and Dr. Yannek I. Leiderman).
+Paul Chan, Dr. Yannek I. Leiderman, Dr. Robert Hyde, and Dr. Michael Heiferman).
 Fellows will get exposure to a wide variety of medical retina patients including ocular oncology, pediatric retina, retinal vascular disease, and age-related macular degeneration.